BallisticLA/RandBLAS/rtd/source/api_reference/skops_and_dists.rst

   ..  would access BLAS.

 RandBLAS has a polymorphic free-function API.
-We have spent a significant amount of effort on minimizing the number of RandBLAS-specific datastructures needed in order to achieve that polymorphism.
+We have spent a significant amount of effort on minimizing the number of RandBLAS–specific datastructures needed in order to achieve that polymorphism.

-RandBLAS is very light on C++ idioms.
-The main idioms we use are templating and function overloading, plus some mild memory management with destructor methods for structs.
-The only place we even use inheritance is in our test code!

 We have a bunch of functions that aren't documented on this website.
 If such a function looks useful, you should feel free to use it.
-If you end up doing that and you care about your code's compatibility with future versions of RandBLAS, then please let us know by filing a quick GitHub issue.
+If you end up doing that, and you care about your code's compatibility with future versions of RandBLAS, then please let us know by filing a quick GitHub issue.

 Preliminaries
 =============